Daniel-KM/Omeka-S-module-Reference/README.md

 );
 ```

-All arguments are optional and the default ones are set in the config page, but
+All arguments are optional and the default ones are set in the config page or in
-they can be overridden in the theme.
-So a simple `echo $this->reference($term);`
+the block, but they can be overridden in the theme.
-is enough.

 Warning